 In addition to food and shopping, Draper Mercantile offers bike rentals and is conveniently located right beside New River Trail State Park, a linear park that runs 57 miles along the New River through four counties and the city of Galax.
 The park trails are also open for hiking and horseback riding.

-Another place to visit along the New River is Iron Heart Winery, located about twelve miles south of Draper in Allisonia.
+Another place to visit along the New River is Iron Heart Winery, located about 12 miles south of Draper in Allisonia.

-Scrambled—Fast & casual breakfast spot in downtown Roanoke.
+Scrambled—Fast and casual breakfast spot in downtown Roanoke.

 Pop’s Ice Cream & Soda Bar—Old-fashioned soda fountain and ice cream parlor in Roanoke that serves delicious diner fare.